 Kim is the current CEO of Tennis ACT, having overseen significant growth of the sport in the ACT and region over the last four years.
-Previously working for Tennis Australia he led two strategic priorities for the organisation and is an experienced leader in the sport and recreation sector.
-A sector which engages with volunteers on a weekly basis – his expertise will be a valuable addition to the board.
+Previously working for Tennis Australia, he led two strategic priorities for the organisation and is an experienced leader in the sport and recreation sector, a sector that engages with volunteers on a weekly basis.
+His expertise provides a valuable